ATothMate/simple_etl_task/README.md

 |...|...|...|...|...|...|...|...|
 |259770|6008596|Tue May 22 08:48:00 IST 2018|478464|LANTERN CREAM GAZEBO |18|6.84|Cyprus|

-They wish to warehouse all incoming transaction snapshots, and wish to seek advisory on how they may enhance their transaction recording processes.
+They wish to warehouse all incoming transaction snapshots and seek advisory on how they may enhance their transaction recording processes.

 During the initial discussions, certain concerns were mentioned:
 - the transaction recording process had a bug, during a certain period, which might affect certain transaction timestamps.
 Specifically, the currently used timezones are IST (Ireland Standard Time), UTC, and GMT.
-Any timestamp containing other timezones should be somehow flagged for evalution.
+Any timestamp containing other time zones should be somehow flagged for evaluation.
-- due to another bug, certain transactions might have been recorded multiple times, filtering these entries are particularly important.
+- due to another bug, certain transactions might have been recorded multiple times, filtering these entries is particularly important.

 ## Solution